mmartinez11/F--C--SQL-Project/README.md

 There are twenty requests which are divided by the methods used to provide the information.
 There is a total of two methods.
 The first method is the use of an F# library.
 This library reads data from a specific CSV file, and each request calls an F# function that provides the request with its intended information.
 The second method is the use of a SQL connection.
 The application will attempt to make a connection to a SQL database.
-If the connection is successfull, each request will trigger a C# function that calls a SQL query, and returns the information returned by the query.
+If the connection is successful, each request will trigger a C# function that calls a SQL query, and returns the information returned by the query.

 # F# Method